 Managing Diet During a Phase of Reduced Workload

-Whilst some owners and trainers may choose to give their horses an earlier than anticipated rest, others plan to maintain their horses exercise and fitness so that they are ‘ready to go’ once competitions and events are rescheduled and covid-19 has passed.
-Depending on your individual circumstances this may mean that you simply need to adjust the amount of hard feed your horse receives, on the other hand some horses may require a lower energy ration.
+Depending on your individual circumstances, it may mean that you simply need to adjust the amount of hard feed your horse receives, on the other hand some horses may require a lower energy ration.

-Some owners and trainers plan to rest their horses completely for the next few months, whilst others want to keep their horses in work, even if at a slightly less intense level.
+During the off season or when people give their horse a holiday, some decide to rest their horses completely whilst others want to keep their horses in work, even if at a slightly less intense level.
 A short break from exercise will have minimal impact on overall fitness.
 However, limited exercise over a longer period will reduce both cardiovascular fitness and muscle strength.
 Plus this will mean that a longer period of reconditioning is needed once the horse returns to work.
 To preserve the strength and suppleness of the musculoskeletal tissues exercise at least three times a week is recommended.
 However, depending on your horse’s current fitness, higher levels of work may be required to maintain cardiovascular fitness.

 Adjusting Hard Feed

 If you have to suddenly reduce your horse’s workload you will need to adjust their calorie intake accordingly.
 However, if you do find that your horses’ workload drops a little we recommend reducing the hard feed slightly and, if feeding less than the recommended intake, adding a nutrient-dense balancer such as Connolly’s RED MILLS Performa Care Balancer to ‘top-up’ micronutrient intake.
 You should also continue to feed an appropriate electrolytes supplement after heavy sweating or strenuous work.